snowplow/documentation/docs/get-started/deployment-model/index.md

 | **Data plane** | | |
 | Pipeline infrastructure (AWS / Azure / GCP) | | ✅ |
 | Data destination (warehouse / lake) | | ✅ |

+## Snowplow Micro

+While not a full substitute for a real Snowplow pipeline, [Snowplow Micro](/docs/data-product-studio/data-quality/testing-debugging/snowplow-micro/index.md) could be a quick way to get a feel for how Snowplow works for more technical users.
+Note that Micro does not store data in any warehouse or database, but you will be able to look at the available fields.